Oracle Corporation: HP and Oracle lawsuit

 On June 15, 2011, HP filed a lawsuit in California Superior Court in Santa Clara, claiming that Oracle had breached an agreement to support the Itanium microprocessor used in HP's high-end enterprise servers.
 Oracle called the lawsuit "an abuse of the judicial process" and said that had it known SAP's Léo Apotheker was about to be hired as HP's new CEO, any support for HP's Itanium servers would not have been implied.

 On August 1, 2012, a California judge said in a tentative ruling that Oracle must continue porting its software at no cost until HP discontinues its sales of Itanium-based servers.
 HP was awarded $3 billion in damages against Oracle in 2016.
 HP argued Oracle's canceling support damaged HP's Itanium server brand.
 Oracle had announced that it would appeal both the decision and damages, but the decision stayed.

 GSA business bidding ban

 On April 20, 2012, the US General Services Administration banned Oracle from the most popular portal for bidding on GSA contracts for undisclosed reasons.
 Oracle has previously used this portal for around four hundred million dollars a year in revenue.
-Oracle previously settled a lawsuit filed under the False Claims Act, which accused the company of overbilling the US government between 1998 and 2006.
-The 2011 settlement forced Oracle to pay $199.5 million to the General Services Administration.
+In 2011, Oracle settled with the General Services Administration for $199.5 million in a lawsuit filed under the False Claims Act.

+Events and acquisitions

+Acquisition of Sun Microsystems

+In January 2010, Oracle completed its acquisition of Sun Microsystems, valued at more than $7 billion, a move that transformed Oracle from solely a software company to a manufacturer of both software and hardware.
+The acquisition was delayed for several months by the European Commission because of concerns about MySQL, but was unconditionally approved in the end.
+In September 2011, U.S. State Department Embassy cables were leaked to WikiLeaks.
+One cable revealed that the U.S. pressured the E.U. to allow Oracle to acquire Sun.

+The Sun acquisition was closely watched by free software users and some companies, due to the fear that Oracle might end Sun's traditional support of free projects.
+Since the acquisition, Oracle has discontinued OpenSolaris and StarOffice, and sued Google over the Java patents Oracle acquired from Sun.